MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

 1. Restart NGINX service.

-1. If using IPTABLES firewall, add the HTTPS port, which is 443 by default, to the firewall settings to allow communications between the client application and R Server.
+1. If using IPTABLES firewall, add the HTTPS port, which is 443 by default, to the firewall settings to allow communications between the client application and Machine Learning Server.

 1. Launch the administrator's utility and [restart the web node](configure-use-admin-utility.md#startstop).